medivhyang/duck/README.md

-# duck
+# Duck

-go language utils
+A go language utils.